raymondworkshop/raymondworkshop.github.io/note.md

 ### note

 #### 2021-06-05
-* write some on blog
+* programming on my blog

 * write the test, and how to build functions firstly
     - this could give you a direct result, and feedbacks